divyanshdm13/inote/README.md

-# inote
+# mynote
-#for keeping a tarck of your notes.
+# Web application for storing your notes.